a-grossberg/BioBeats/README.md

 ### Loading Datasets

 1. **Select a Dataset**:
-   - Browse the available datasets in the selector
+   - Browse the available datasets in the selector (A1-A20 slots)
    - Click on a dataset card to load it
    - The app will automatically download and process the data
+   - You'll see a progress indicator during loading

 2. **Explore**:
    - Click play to hear the sonification
    - Adjust tempo and volume controls
-   - Switch between spike and continuous sonification modes
+   - Switch between spike and musical sonification modes
    - Load multiple datasets to compare them
+   - Use the VIEW toggle to switch between single and compare modes

 ### Dataset Format